-It’s one of the most iconic STEM projects for kids.
+It’s one of the most iconic simple machine STEM projects for kids.
 Building the trusty catapult!
 It is an incredible STEM activity with a strong focus on engineering, but also math and physics all rolled into one amazing learning project.
 Today we tackled the iconic Popsicle Stick Catapult.

 CATAPULT STEM PROJECT FOR KIDS